Partner, Innovate, and Grow - Join the Zonka Feedback Partnership Program Today! Learn more ➝

 Here's how measuring NPS helps you:

-• Track customer sentiment: Monitor changes in customer loyalty and satisfaction over time.
+• Track customer loyalty trends over time.

-• Benchmark performance: Compare your NPS against competitors and industry averages.
+• Benchmark performance against industry averages.

 However, NPS is just one piece of the puzzle.
+The NPS report showcases the following:

 What's Missing in this NPS Analysis Process?